TLCFEM/suanPan-Manual/docs/Example/Structural/Contact/contact-between-beam-and-block.md

 # Contact Between Beam And Block

 In this example, we showcase the simulation of a 2D node-line contact problem.
-The model can be downloaded. [contact-between-beam-and-block.supan](contact-between-beam-and-block.supan)
+The model can be downloaded. [contact-between-beam-and-block.zip](contact-between-beam-and-block.zip)

 ## The Beam

-Suppose there is an elastic cantilever beam with left end at $$(0,0)$$ fully fixed, and right end at $$(4,0)$$ subjected to a displacement load.
+Suppose there is an elastic cantilever beam with left end at $$(0,0)$$ fully fixed, and right end at $$(2,0)$$.
+The middle point is subjected to a displacement load.

 First, we define some nodes.

 ```
 node 1 0 0
-node 2 1 0
+node 2 .5 0
-node 3 2 0
+node 3 1 0
-node 4 3 0
+node 4 1.5 0
-node 5 4 0
+node 5 2 0
 ```

 We use `EB21` element to define the element.
 Accordingly, an elastic material is attached.